news

 Why are some democracies more resilient than others?
 How can the resilience capacity of democracies be operationalized and measured?
 In the recently published article “Democratic Resilience in the Twenty-First Century: Search for an Analytical Framework and Explorative Analysis”, published Political Studies, Aurel Croissant (Heidelberg University) and Lars Lott (FAU) examine how democratic resilience capacity can be operationalized and measured and to what extent it strengthens the resilience of democracies to autocratization.

-On 24 June, in collaboration with FAU's Center for Human Rights and the International Nuremberg Principles Academy, we hosted a talk by Harvard professor Kathryn Sikkink on the emergence of individual criminal accountability for war crimes, mass atrocities and human rights violations, as well as the...
+On 24 June, in collaboration with FAU's Center for Human Rights and the International Nuremberg Principles Academy, we hosted a talk by Harvard professor and FAU honorary doctor Kathryn Sikkink on the emergence of individual criminal accountability for war crimes, mass atrocities and human rights vi...

 A new essay by Dr. Alexander Kruska, entitled “As gently as the ripe apple falls from the tree”: Political Rule, Rightful Government, and the Founding of the American Republic in Prussian Old-Conservatism, has recently been published.
 The piece appears in the edited volume Representations and Uses ...